-Market risk is the risk that the value of, or net income arising from, the Group's assets and liabilities changes as a result of changes to market forces, specifically interest rates, exchange rates or equity prices.
-Principally, the market risks that the Issuer faces are interest rate risk, basis risk, swap spread risk, foreign exchange and product option risks.
+Market risk is the risk that the net value of, or net income arising from, the Issuer's assets and liabilities is impacted as a result of market price or rate changes, specifically interest rates, exchange rates or equity prices.
 Changes in interest rate levels, yield curves and spreads may affect the interest rate margin realised between lending and borrowing costs.
-Changes in currency rates, particularly in the sterling-dollar and sterling-euro exchange rates, affect the value of assets and liabilities denominated in foreign currency.
+Changes in currency rates, particularly in the sterling-dollar and sterling-euro exchange rates, affect the value of assets and liabilities denominated in foreign currencies and may affect income from assets and liabilities denominated in foreign currency.

-The performance of financial markets may cause changes in the value of its investment and liquidity portfolios.
-Although the Issuer has implemented risk management methods to seek to mitigate and control these and other market risks to which it is exposed and its exposures are constantly measured and monitored, there can be no assurance that these risk management methods will be effective, particularly in unusual or extreme market conditions.
-It is difficult to predict with accuracy changes in economic or market conditions and to anticipate the effects that such changes could have on its financial performance and business operations.
+The performance of financial markets may cause changes in the value of the Issuer's investment and liquidity portfolios.
+Although the Issuer has implemented risk management methods to seek to mitigate and control these and other market risks to which the Issuer is exposed and its exposures are constantly measured and monitored, there can be no assurance that these risk management methods will be effective, particularly in unusual or extreme market conditions.
+It is difficult to predict with accuracy changes in economic or market conditions and to anticipate the effects that such changes could have on the Issuer's financial performance and business operations.

-Reputational risk could cause harm to the Issuer and the Issuer's business prospects
+Reputational risk could cause harm to the Issuer and its business prospects

 The Issuer's ability to attract and retain customers and conduct business with its counterparties could be adversely affected if the Issuer's reputation or the reputation of the Nationwide brand is damaged.
-Failure to address, or appearing to fail to address, issues that could give rise to reputational risk could cause harm to the Issuer and the Issuer's business prospects.
+Failure to address, or appearing to fail to address, issues that could give rise to reputational risk could cause harm to the Issuer and its business prospects.
 Reputational issues include, but are not limited to: appropriately addressing potential conflicts of interest; breaching, or facing allegations of having breached, legal and regulatory requirements; acting or facing allegations of having acted unethically (including having adopted inappropriate sales and trading practices); adequacy of anti-money laundering and anti-terrorism financing processes; privacy issues; failing or facing allegations of having failed to maintain appropriate standards of customer privacy, customer service and recordkeeping; technology failures that impact upon customer services and accounts; sales and trading practices; proper identification of the legal, reputational, credit, liquidity and market risks inherent in products offered; and general company performance.
 A failure to address these issues appropriately could make customers unwilling to do business with the Issuer, which could adversely affect the Issuer's business, financial condition and results of operations.